carpentries-incubator/twitter-with-twarc/_episodes/03-3-little-tweets.md

 Let’s do this basic analysis for our two files: bergis.jsonl, ecodatasci.jsonl.

 > ## Challenge: Getting Date Ranges
-> Please create the files bergis_range.jsonl and ecodatasci_range.jsonl that contains the first and last tweets of
+> Please create the files `bergis_range.jsonl` and `ecodatasci_range.jsonl` that
+> contains the first and last tweets of bergis.jsonl and ecodatasci.jsonl.
+Use
-> bergia.jsonl and ecodatasci.jsonl.
-Use one cell per file.
+> one cell per file.
 >
 > Remember to specify where to store your output files.
 >